chaoss/grimoirelab-hatstall/docs/README.md

 * `gitdm` is focused in git related information, and *community* members go beyond coding
 * current SortingHat solutions are not very *human friendly*, and the learning curve might be very high

-So, I started working on a *PoC (Proof of Concept)* of a web UI to manage these processes by the community manager.
+So, @jsmanrique started working on a *PoC (Proof of Concept)* of a web UI to manage these processes by the community manager.
 This is how **Hatstall** started.

 ![About page](img/intro.jpg)